Type U (For Undergraduate)

-In order to obtain a Certificate of Eligibility, you must be able to provide that you will have a minimum of 120,000 JPY per month during your stay.
-For example, if you are staying for seven months, you must submit official proof that you will have 840,000 JPY.
+In order to obtain a Certificate of Eligibility, you must be able to provide an official proof that you will have a minimum of 120,000 JPY per month during your stay.
+For example, if you are staying for seven months, you must submit a proof that you will have 840,000 JPY.

-Japan Student Services Organization (JASSO) Scholarship as well as scholarships from private foundations may be available.
+A Japan Student Services Organization (JASSO) Scholarship for all students who meet the requirements as well as scholarships from private foundations may be available.
 For further information, please refer to each link:

-Japan Student Services Organization (JASSO) Scholarship (for all students): application will be provided once students are accepted to study at UTokyo.
+Japan Student Services Organization (JASSO) Scholarship: application will be provided once students are successfully accepted for USTEP.

-*Sumitomo Corporation Scholarship (for students from Peking University, Tsinghua University, Nankai University, Fudan University): application will be provided through partner universities.
+*Sumitomo Corporation Scholarship (for students of Peking University, Nankai University, Fudan University): application will be provided through partner universities.

-*Sato Yo International Scholarship Foundation (SISF) (for students from Gadjah Mada University, Nanyang Technological University, National University of Singapore, University of the Philippines, University of Malaya, Chulalongkorn University): application will be provided through partner universities.
+*Sato Yo International Scholarship Foundation (SISF) (for students of Gadjah Mada University, University of Indonesia, Nanyang Technological University, National University of Singapore, University of the Philippines, University of Malaya, Chulalongkorn University): application will be provided through partner universities.

 *These scholarships are available only for September Admission.